Dassault Mirage 2000N/2000D: Opération Chammal

 Starting on 19 September 2014, the French Air Force started striking the Islamic State of Iraq and the Levant as part of an international effort against the terrorist organization.
 The strike force was initially composed of Dassault Rafale jets based in the Emirates.
 Later, the Rafales were sided by six Mirage 2000D, based in Jordan, starting from November 2014.

 Initially the strikes were limited to targets located in Iraq.
 Starting from September 2015, the strikes were extended over Syria as well.

 On 21 August 2016, a strike group composed of 4 Rafales and 4 Mirage 2000D launched a multiple SCALP-EG cruise missile attack against Islamic State weapon storage site, firing 12 missiles.
 The Rafales were armed with two cruise missiles each, while the Mirages were armed with one cruise missile each.

 Variants

 Mirage 2000N

-The Mirage 2000N was the nuclear strike variant which was intended to carry the Aerospatiale Air-Sol Moyenne Portee (ASMP) nuclear stand-off missile.
+The Mirage 2000N was the nuclear strike variant which was intended to carry the Aerospatiale Air-Sol Moyenne Portée (ASMP) nuclear stand-off missile.
 Initial flight tests of two prototypes began on 3 February 1983, and the Mirage 2000N entered operational service in 1988.
 A total of 75 were built.
 The fighter had strengthened wings for low-altitude operations, as well as low-level precision navigation/attack systems, built around the Dassault/Thales Antilope 5 radar, which was designed for the strike role and featured a terrain-avoidance capability.

-The ASMP missile is 5.38 meters long with a kerosene-powered ramjet that allows it to cruise at Mach 3 to a maximum range of 300 km carrying a nuclear warhead with a yield of 300 kt.